aviralmeharishi/Machine-Learning/Loan Case Study/Project Overview.md

 - 🔧 Further feature engineering to improve performance.
 - 🌍 Implementing model deployment using a web application.
 - ✅ Testing the model on real-world customer data for validation.

+## ⚠️ Disclaimer
+This project is developed for educational purposes, and all rights and credits for the dataset and learning resources go to **Great Learning**.
+This work is inspired by their course materials and datasets used for training and skill enhancement. 🚀